StillScripts/component-cli/README.md

 support any framework.

 ## Instructions
+- Run `yarn install` to install node_modules
-- First run `yarn link` to enable local access.
+- Run `yarn link` to enable local access of component-cli.
 - Run `yarn build` to build the app.
 - Run `component-cli` to generate components in the /components directory